 Especially as a parent, used to planning and preparing meals for my family, it's a real treat not to have to plan meals and buy ingredients prior to the trip.
 And it's very relaxing to have meals made for you.
 Tasty and varied brunches and dinners were prepared for us by our guide, Simon, who's a dab hand at rustling up a stir-fry in a few minutes and rounding it off with decadent dessert – all brought along on the trip (i.e. we never had to shop for food and supplies).

 Although I offered to help Simon with the meals, about all he'd let me do was help with the dishes - a task he usually performs in his usual, no-fuss way.

-4. Insider Info
+4. Insider info

-Let's just face it – I've never, ever, ever, ever seen as many birds, animals or reptiles in any of my previous visits to Kruger National Park as I did on this safari.
+Let's just face it – I've never, ever, ever, ever seen as many birds, animals or reptiles in any of my previous self-drive visits to Kruger National Park as I did on this safari.
 An experienced guide like Simon (who's been a safari guide for some twelve years – yet is still as excited and enthusiastic as if it was his first trip!) just has a wealth of knowledge and is privy to all the secret hideouts, behaviour and quirks of most of the animals and birds on our 'wishlist'.

-He can identify areas where rhinos usually hang out (we saw 12 rhinos in 3 days! – singly and in pairs), knows likely leopard lairs, has a good idea where lions are bound to be, and even found us two puff adder snakes to order on the way back to camp.
+He can identify areas where rhinos usually hang out (we saw 12 rhinos in three days! – singly and in pairs), knows likely leopard lairs, has a good idea where lions are bound to be, and even found us two puff adder snakes to order on the way back to camp.
 We were also lucky enough to have two cheetah sightings – one a group of four fresh from their kill.

 He also seems great friends with all the other guides and Kruger staff, who seem more than willing to share their latest sightings and information with him.